Remote Patient Monitoring for Chronic Heart Failure – Impact on Patient Outcomes

 Understanding Remote Patient Monitoring for Heart Failure

-However, research on the clinical benefits and optimal protocols of remote patient monitoring for patients with congestive heart failure is still limited.
-Examining this topic as new research emerges is key.
-We present a case study of a congestive heart failure patient in France who received remote monitoring for follow-up care.
+Examining new research as it emerges is key.
+Below is acase study of a congestive heart failure patient in France who received remote monitoring for follow-up care.

-In a 2020 case report at the AP-HP Cochin Hospital in Paris, a 74-year-old chronic heart failure patient faced repetitive hospitalizations.
-Since November 11, 2020, the patient had experienced seven hospitalizations over 15 months.
+In a case report at the AP-HP Cochin Hospital in Paris, a 74-year-old chronic heart failure patient faced repetitive hospitalizations.
+The patient had experienced seven hospitalizations over 15 months.
 Traditional interventions of diuretic treatment and therapeutic education yielded little benefits.
 However, remote patient monitoring showed its potential during the patient’s last hospitalization.

-A clinical telehealth nurse identified an error in the initial baseline weight inputted into the system.
-Correcting this error led to no new episodes, avoiding a high-risk heart surgery.
-The patient’s satisfaction increased, and his quality of life markedly improved.
+A clinical telehealth nurse identified an error in the initial baseline weight that had been entered into the patient record system.
+Correcting this error led to no new episodes and avoiding a high-risk heart surgery.
+The patient’s satisfaction increased, and his quality of life markedly improved, showing improvement for patient and telemedicine outcomes.

 Continuous Symptom Tracking